opendocsg/slw-judgments-backfill/2010_SGHC_284/report.md

  considerations of comity grow in importance the longer the foreign suit continues and the more the parties and the judge have engaged in its conduct and management.

 45     Given the advanced stage of the Indonesian action, considerations of comity take on importance.
 However, those considerations must be weighed against the public policy of the Singapore legal system.
-In the case of _Q & M Enterprises Sdn Bhd v Poh Kiat_ [2005] 4 SLR(R) 494, Andrew Phang JC stated at [25]:
+In the case of _Q & M Enterprises Sdn Bhd v Poh Kiat_ <span class="citation">[2005] 4 SLR(R) 494</span>, Andrew Phang JC stated at [25]:

  The importance of international comity cannot be underestimated.
 The domestic courts of each country must constantly remind themselves of this point ...
 Nevertheless, it ought to be emphasised that the signal importance of the domestic legal system cannot be gainsaid either.
 Extreme positions on either side of the legal spectrum ought to be avoided.
 For example, international comity ought not to be accorded if to do so would offend the public policy of the domestic legal system (here, of Singapore).
 However, that having been said, legal parochialism must also be eschewed. (emphasis in original)